 The Company's exposure to market risk is limited to fluctuations in raw material commodity prices, particularly the nitrile polymer used to manufacture FC2, and foreign currency exchange rate risk associated with the Company's foreign operations.
 The Company does not utilize financial instruments for trading purposes or to hedge risk and holds no derivative financial instruments which would expose it to significant market risk.
 Effective October 1, 2009, the Company's U.K. subsidiary and Malaysia subsidiary each adopted the U.S. dollar as its functional currency.
 The consistent use of the U.S. dollar as the functional currency across the Company reduces its foreign currency risk and stabilizes its operating results.
-The Company's distributors are subject to exchange rate risk as their orders are denominated in the U.S. dollars and they generally sell to their customers in the local country currency.
+The Company's distributors are subject to exchange rate risk as their orders are denominated in U.S. dollars and they generally sell to their customers in the local country currency.
 If currency fluctuations have a material impact on a distributor it may ask the Company for pricing concessions or other financial accommodations.
 The Company currently has no significant exposure to interest rate risk.
-The Company has a line of credit with Heartland Bank, consisting of a revolving note for up to \$2 million with borrowings limited to a percentage of eligible accounts receivable and eligible inventory.
-Outstanding borrowings under the line of credit will incur interest at a rate equal to the national prime rate published by the Wall Street Journal.
+The Company has a line of credit with BMO Harris Bank, consisting of a revolving note for up to \$10 million.
+Outstanding borrowings under the line of credit will incur interest, at the Company's option, at a base rate or at LIBOR plus 2.25%.
 As the Company has had no outstanding borrowings in the last five years, it currently has no significant exposure to market risk for changes in interest rates.
 Should the Company incur future borrowings under its line of credit, it would be subject to interest rate risk related to such borrowings.